-How Do My Top Picks Compete on Price?
+How Do the Top Picks Compete on Price?

 Vitl offers both the cheapest blood and DNA vitamin B12 tests, which cost less than $80 and included in the price is an analysis of numerous vitamins.
 You also get free delivery within the UK and personalized nutrition advice, furthering its value for money.

-The blood tests offered by LetsGetChecked and Everlywell are also low priced at just $89, as they test an individual biomarker (or three in Everlywell’s case).
-Plus, an option to subscript to regular testing with LetsGetChecked or an Everlywell membership, will save money on Vitamin B12 and other tests.
+The blood tests offered by LetsGetChecked and Everlywell are also priced at just $89, as they test an individual biomarker (or three in Everlywell’s case).
+Plus, an option to subscribe to regular testing with LetsGetChecked or an Everlywell membership, will save money on Vitamin B12 and other tests.